U.S. House tax bill jeopardizes graduate students’ financial futures

 “Anything that makes education more costly will have an impact on enrollment,” said Melissa Thomasson, an economics professor and director of the economics department’s graduate studies program. ”I find it surprising that — at a time when we’re talking nationwide about how to make college more affordable — that we’re doing things that would make college less affordable.”

 In order to reduce their costs, graduate students can get money from family or take out loans, but for some, neither option is practical.
-Some students, fourth-year chemistry Ph.D. candidate Emily Eudy said, will just leave.
+Some students, fourth-year chemistry Ph.D. candidate Katie Eudy said, will just leave.

 “They wouldn’t think the return is worth it.
 It’s not like med school, where you’re going to take $200,000 or less or so in loans, and then you have a short residency, and then you’re going to be able to make that back quickly,” Eudy said.
 “With graduate school, you’re not really going in it to get a high paying job, necessarily… A lot of them aren’t going to give that return well enough that you can actually feasibly see yourself being able to pay that back anytime soon, and then it’s still a risk thinking you can get through grad school and can get that job in order to pay back those loans.”

-Note: An earlier version of this story incorrectly identified Ph.D. candidate Katie Eudy as Emily Eudy.